zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/avh_cicd/_review.md

 review:
     - questions:
         question: >
-            Arm Virtual Hardware can be used in CI/CD workflows
+            Arm Virtual Hardware can be used in CI/CD workflows.
         answers:
             - "True"
             - "False"